Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus

 \subsection{Performance bounds}

 We can now apply the results of Subsection~\ref{sec:snc-comb} to the end-to-end dynamic server.
-In the following we make the classical stability condition assumption that we consider only values of $\theta$ such that for all $j\in\{1, \ldots, n\}$, $\rho'_j(\theta) > \rho_{A_1}(\theta)$ (the residual rate at server $ j $ is larger than the arrival rate). \paragraph{Output departure process and backlog bound} With Lemma~\ref{lem:output}, we can compute a characterization for the departure process:
+In the following, we assume stability, that is we consider only values of $\theta$ such that for all $j\in\{1, \ldots, n\}$, $\rho'_j(\theta) > \rho_{A_1}(\theta)$ (the residual rate at server $ j $ is larger than the arrival rate). \paragraph{Output departure process and backlog bound} With Lemma~\ref{lem:output}, we can compute an arrival bounding generating function for the departure process: